Quick links:

 The goal is to stabilize the illness and improve the person’s mental status and behavior.
 We want them to recover and be able to return to their home or another, less-restrictive living arrangement with appropriate integration into aftercare services.

-All residents receive thorough discharge plans that are individualized with the support needed to meet their needs in the community.
+All residents receive thorough individualized discharge plans with the support needed to meet their needs in the community.
 These include wraparound supports like medication management, case management, and medical care.
 Discharged residents are given a warm handoff to their next location, including transportation to their next residence from DSHS.

 Our goal is for the Maple Lane Campus to become a part of the community as a resource and a partner.